rocky-linux/documentation/docs/guides/desktop/xfce_installation.md

     ### Starting the XFCE desktop

-    If you see the message "Complete!" in the command output and no errors, you are now ready to launch the XFCE desktop from the command line.
+    You can launch the XFCE desktop from the command line if you see the message "Complete!" in the command output and no errors.

     ```bash
     sudo systemctl isolate graphical.target